SwissFEL

 SwissFEL is the X-ray free-electron laser at the Paul Scherrer Institute (PSI), which was inaugurated in December 2016.

 The SwissFEL design is optimised to generate X-ray pulses in the wavelength range of 1 Å to 70 Å. With an overall length of just under 740 metres, the system configuration is relatively compact.
 Construction work for SwissFEL began in the spring of 2013.
 After completion of the building, installation of the technical components started at the beginning of 2015.
 The first pilot experiments were carried out in 2017.
-In 2018 the first beamline, called ARAMIS, was put into operation.
-The second beamline, ATHOS, is expected to follow by fall 2020.
+In 2018, the first beamline, called ARAMIS, was put into operation.
+The second beamline, ATHOS, was put into operation in June 2020.

+SwissFEL has two beamlines, the hard X-ray beamline ARAMIS (λ=0.1-0.7 nm) with the end-stations Alvra, Bernina and Crystallina, as well as the soft X-ray beamline ATHOS (λ=0.65-5.0 nm) with the endstations Maloja and Furka.
 ARAMIS delivers very high-energy short-wave X-ray light, which can be used to follow how atoms behave during a fast-moving process.
 ATHOS delivers softer X-ray light with lower energy, making it possible to observe atoms and molecules as they form a new chemical bond.
 The total construction cost is around 275 million Swiss francs.